 Culture can't be siloed to one group, one month, or one program.
 Real culture shift happens when students, staff, administration, and families are all in the room.

-Schools are built on conformity.
-The Jackie Project flips the model — honoring individual identity, learning style, and expression as the actual structure.
-Not the exception.
+The Jackie Project honors individual identity, learning style, and expression as the actual structure — not the exception.
 The rule.

-Ashle is on-site this week — daily presence, observing culture, sitting with students and staff, and learning this school before a single recommendation is made.
-Anonymous bilingual surveys are running for students and staff.
-Survey links are shared directly by the school.
+Ashle completed on-site observation — daily presence, sitting with students and staff, learning the culture before a single recommendation is made.
+Findings are now being synthesized into the Phase 2 culture framework.